Table of Contents

 Hospice is undoubtedly the best option in the last months of life.
 It offers a wide array of benefits for both the individual needing care and those left behind.
 Yet, despite the benefits, hospice remains a mystery to most Americans.
 Why is that?
 Is it because of society’s reluctance to discuss matters related to death?

-Because most hospices accept Medicare, Medicaid, VA and and private insurances, the patient usually has no out of pocket costs!
+Because most hospices accept Medicare, Medicaid, VA, and private insurance, the patient usually has no out-of-pocket costs!
 Hospice also pays for most medical equipment including a hospital bed, wheelchair, walker, and shower chair.
 In addition, they also cover supplies like diapers, wipes, and some medications.
 In my dad’s case, we were in desperate need of a hospital bed so we could raise and lower him with ease.
 When he came on service, the hospital bed was delivered immediately, along with a wheelchair and oxygen for emergency use.
 We also received his medications delivered to the house and lots of supplies!

 You can have Hospice services ANYWHERE and change your mind at ANY TIME.
 People often think that you have to “go to hospice.”
 In fact, hospice is a service that follows you!
-Whether you are at home, an assisted living facility or nursing home, the team comes to your door and provides education, support and updates to your family.
-If you decide that you don’t want to be on Hospice anymore (this is rarely the case!), you can change your mind at any time.
+Whether you are at home, in an assisted living facility, or a nursing home, the team comes to your door and provides education, support, and updates to your family.
+If you decide that you don’t want to be in Hospice anymore (this is rarely the case!), you can change your mind at any time.
 Hospice even pays for respite care for 5 nights at any skilled nursing facility.
 If my mom ever felt like she needed a break, hospice would arrange transportation and make regular visits to my dad at his respite facility.

 Hospice staff is available 24/7